A Basic Overview Of Financial Statements

 For investors, a company’s financial statements help determine whether it’s a good or bad investment.

-For business owners and CFO’s, financial statements drive their business decisions by showing them where their businesses are succeeding or failing.
+Financial statements drive the business decisions of b>business owners and CFO’s by showing them where their businesses are succeeding or failing.

 Why do companies need financial statements?